Ombito/Phase2CodeChallenge-2/README.md

 The user interface of Bot Battlr is designed to be intuitive and easy to use.
 As a user of this application you can:

 1. Browse through a list of robots,
-2. View a robot's details# Getting Started with Create React App
+2. View a robot's details.
 3. Enlist a bot into your army by clicking on a button.

 The app fetches data from a local server running JSON DB server.